uppedtrout/Better-config/README.md

 collapsed lung and had to undergo emergency surgery to save his life.
 But, let us proceed with a description of the contents of the NECRONOMICON:
 Within these pages a series of myths and rituals are presented that have survive the darkest days of magick and occultism.
-The exorcisms and bindings of the famous MaqluDownloaded from www.holybooks.com text are here presented for the first time in English, although not completely: for the originals in their entirety were evidently not known to the author of the NECRONOMICON, nor are they to present scholarship; the various tablets upon which
+The exorcisms and bindings of the famous Maqlu text are here presented for the first time in English, although not completely: for the originals in their entirety were evidently not known to the author of the NECRONOMICON, nor are they to present scholarship; the various tablets upon which